akhileshthite/cryptoroots.xyz/README.md

 * **Tickets:** Get access to global environmental events/activities as NFT tickets.
 * **Community:** Show your environmental work, and collaborate with environmental activists all over the world.

-### After Hackathon tasks:

-- [ ] Leaderboard (maximum number of trees donated).
-- [ ] Transfer funds to stablecoin USDC on Polygon network for donations (research and implement Beconomy).
-- [ ] Use covalent to fetch the dashboard data i.e. trees planted (total supply).
-- [ ] Multiple wallet integration.
-- [ ] A co2 emission calculator (make a predictive ML model).
-- [ ] Show users how much energy is consumed per transaction by using filecoin.green API.
-- [ ] Clear Information on climate change and what we can do about it.
-- [ ] Fix bugs & improve UI.
-- [ ] Finalize the artwork before public launch.
-- [ ] Launch on Polygon Mainnet.

 ## Development

 ### Installation & setup